Buddhist Tarot Decks - a list of them all

 The Non-Being Supreme Tarot ("tarot du non etre supreme”) is a black-and-white French deck that was released in 1979.
 Very rare but apparently a very interesting Buddhist deck.

-The Siddhartha Tarot is a colourful and quite beautiful deck with contemporary artwork, released in 2022.
+The Siddhartha Tarot a colourful and quite beautiful deck with contemporary artwork, released in 2022.

-The Buddha Tarot: Great Journey of Siddhartha is a Thai deck exploring the Buddha’s life story.
+The Buddha Tarot: Great Journey of Siddhartha – a Thai deck exploring the Buddha’s life story.
 It seems to align closely with Rider Waite Smith Tarot imagery.
+(Apologies for the Amazon link, I couldn’t find anywhere else that offered clear images.)

 As a final note, if being part of a Buddhist Sangha (group) of Tarot lovers interests you, you can email me at stephen@naturetherapyonline.net to enquire about joining the Zen Tarot Sangha.
 We meet online once a month to pull a card from a Zen/Buddhist Tarot deck, meditate, and explore Tarot/Buddhist Dharma together.
 In the meantime, go well.